T.T. Tsui Gallery of Chinese Art

 The T. T. Tsui Gallery of Chinese Art was established in gratitude for Dr. T.T.
 Tsui for donating over 700 pieces of his private collection to the Hong Kong Heritage Museum.
 Works of art and antiquities ranging from ceramics, pottery sculptures to bronzes are displayed long-term in the gallery for public appreciation.

-In order to bring visitors close to the exhibits, 30 objects in the gallery are highlighted, focusing on four aspects of life: Food and Drink, Entertainment, Belief, and Animals.
+In order to bring visitors closer to the exhibits, 30 objects in the gallery are highlighted, focusing on four aspects of life: Food and Drink, Entertainment, Belief, and Animals.
 Visitors can explore one or more themes and get insights into living in the past.

 Ding food vessel with kui-dragon design